 According to [Sandra] Gilbert and [Susan] Gubar, women writers have traditionally struggled out from the double bind of the “anxiety of authorship” by disguising their own messages within the surface forms of male genres, thus managing “the difficult task of achieving true female literary authority by simultaneously conforming to and subverting patriarchal literary standards.” […] This observation may begin to explain why Dickinson chose to gnaw at iambic pentameter mostly from a strict metrical framework in the mid-nineteenth century, rather than radically loosening meter as did her contemporary, Whitman.
 As a male poet, Whitman could completely disregard accentual-syllabic prosody, the entire basis of the patriarchal poetic tradition since Chaucer.
 As a female poet […] Dickinson could probably not have done so without making her verse impossible — leaving it with no “authority” at all.

-Though compelling in many ways, Finch’s analysis codes meter as “male,” “strict,” and “patriarchal” without raising other possibilities: for example, that Dickinson might have proved some literary standards gender-neutral, or that Whitman might have founded the modern free verse tradition on an equally patriarchal basis.
-Finch has elsewhere rejected the myth that meter is regressive — notably in her 1994 anthology A Formal Feeling Comes: Poems in Form by Contemporary Women — yet she seems to concede, here, that it is masculine unless “subvert[ed].”
+Though compelling in many ways, this passage codes meter as "male,” “strict,” and "patriarchal" while glossing over other possibilities: for example, that Dickinson might have proved some literary standards gender-neutral, or that Whitman might have founded the modern free-verse tradition on an equally patriarchal basis.
+Finch generally condemns the myth that meter is regressive — the book quoted above, The Ghost of Meter, goes on to make this case —but here she seems to concede, despite herself, that it is masculine unless subverted.

 Poetry is always too fluid for such reductions.
 Skilled “formalists” tweak and twist the conventions they honor; good “free verse” poets typically start from a solid grounding in form.
 What really defines the two modes, moreover, isn’t a difference in “strictness” — or anything so patriarchal — but the difference between songlike and speechlike qualities.
 For many 20th-century poets, rejecting the expectation of songlike qualities felt like an unburdening, a complement to real-world liberation movements.
 But that rejection had only so much potential as a political gesture, even before it became an expectation in itself.
 However fervently they want to drive injustice out of society, poets never actually want to drive music out of verse, so their work tends to generate some internal resistance to the latter project.
 This very tension between song and speech can prove enormously fruitful — as it did for Plath, Rich, and Brooks.